lambdaclass/lambda_ethereum_consensus/docs/bitvectors.md

 [true, true, false, false, false, false, false, false, true]
 ```

-Which means that the validators with index 0, 1 and 8 attested, this would be represented as follows conceptually:
+Conceptually, this would be represented as the following string of bits:

 ```
 110000001